 - Be sure to freeze in an airtight container to prevent ice crystals from forming.
 When you’re ready to eat, thaw in the refrigerator for 24 hours, then heat in a 350F oven (or heat in the microwave) until piping hot.

-If you try this delicious chicken divan, please let me know in the comments below.
+If you try this delicious chicken divan, please rate it and let me know in the comments below.

 Easy Southern Chicken Divan